hexfrost/toolbox/README.md

-from fastapi import FastAPI

-# hexfrost-toolbox
+# `hexfrost-toolbox` - batteries for FastAPI projects

 Open source library with useful utils for fast development